-Online Child Sexual Eploitation includes:
+Online Child Sexual Exploitation includes:

-- Grooming: establishing a relationship and emotional bond with a minor to manipulate, exploit or abuse them. - Sextortion: blackmailing or threatening a minor to share images or sexual content of themselves in order to get something, such as: new sexual content, money, meeting in person, etc.
+- Grooming: Establishing a relationship and emotional bond with a minor to manipulate, exploit or abuse them. - Sextortion: Blackmailing or threatening a minor to share images or sexual content of themselves in order to get something, such as: new sexual content, money, meeting in person, etc.

-In situations like these, children and young people may end up being the object of humiliation, abuse, exploitation, or even find themselves in a human trafficking situation.
+In situations like these, children and young people may end up being subjected to humiliation, abuse, exploitation, or even find themselves in a human trafficking situation.